fmalina/revisions-blocl/activism/thischangeseverything.md

 public sector expenditure, and in many cases reversals of core privatizations in order to give communities the power to make the changes they desire.
-In short, it means changing everything about how we think about the economy so that our pollution doesn’t change everything about our physical world.
+In short, it means changing everything about how we think about the economy so that our pollution doesn't change everything about our physical world.

 But the floods were particularly awkward for the coalition government led by Conservative prime minister David Cameron because, in the three years prior, it